PhysicsUofRAUI/temperature-puck/readme.md

 - 1" thick

 ### Price
-$35 in BOM costs for a production run of 1000 pieces.
+$35 in BOM costs for a production run of 100 pieces (goal for 6 months of production at full production).

 To compete with
 - https://tempstick.com/: $140